ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ### Database Operations

 Once the client is created, database operations can be executed through that client.
-This module defines the interface and common properties that are shared among multiple database clients.
+This module defines the interface and generic properties that are shared among multiple database clients.
 It also supports querying, inserting, deleting, updating, and batch updating data.

 #### Parameterized Query